-Inspection equipment for measurement of profile depth, humidity, wet and dry film thickness, etc should be of approved types and should be within calibration limits.
+Inspection equipment for measurement of blast profile depth, relative humidity, wet and dry film thickness, etc. should be of approved types and be correctly calibrated.

-NOTE: When measuring the dry film thickness of coatings, the d.f.t. gauge must be calibrated prior to use as follows:
+Note: When measuring the dry film thickness of coatings, the DFT gauge must be calibrated prior to use and measurements made in accordance with ISO 2808:200, unless regulations dictate that an alternative standard should be used.